 If sound quality is your priority, then Bang & Olufsen will be a familiar brand to you, having established itself as an industry expert in premium performance.
 It's no wonder that Rapha engaged its services in a collaboration with the aim of securing the best, and potentially most exclusive headphones for cycling.

-While the Rapha version of Bang & Olufsen Beoplay E8 Sport headphones (opens in new tab) are no longer an option, the regular version is.
+While the Rapha version of Bang & Olufsen Beoplay E8 Sport headphones (opens in new tab) is no longer an option, the regular version is.
 The only real difference is the loss of the cycling branding, although unfortunately, this doesn't equate to a price drop as these are still staggeringly expensive.

 But with the B&O (Bang & Olufsen) reputation, you can be assured that your hard earned pennies are going towards the gold standard of sound quality, which, thanks to the Beosonic app, can be tuned exclusively for your ears.